keivinonline/devops-tools/aws_certs/saa/README.md

 ### Application Migration service
 - onprem to AWS for SAP, oracle sql server

+### RDS - automated backups
+- default retention period of 1 day (0 to 35 days)
+- for > 35 days, can copy the snapshot which will be stored as manual snapshot and don't expire
+- best practice to export to S3 for Maria, MySQL and Postgresql
+### S3 intelligent tiering
+- monitors access patterns and moves objects between 2 tiers
+- 128KB always remain in S3 standard storage class
 ## 3. Design high-performing architectures
 ### API Gateway
 - `API Caching` - cache backend responses to reduce calls made